 Today, I still use BFRT multiple times per week.

 Dr. Mercola keeps up to date with the latest research, trends, and biohacks from around the world.
-Here’s what he has to say about BFRT:
+Here’s what he has to say about BFRT (emphasis mine):

 “Without a doubt, in my opinion BFR is the most incredible innovation to improve your health that I have learned about in quite some time.
 It has the most significant potential to increase your healthful life span and help you maintain full range of your mental and physical capacities than anything that I know of.”Dr. Mercola